Drkeck/Thrall-chives/README.md

 ## basically i'm building an archival site
 yeah the name is a play on the word but still would like to give you the headsup now instead of later.

+## update
+changed over from using react to making an electron app with word processing.